Information Technology (IT) Architect Salary

 Popular Employer Salaries for Information Technology (IT) Architect

-International Business Machines (IBM) Corp., IBM Global Services, InfoSys Limited, J.P.
+Information Technology Architects fill the offices of leading firms IBM Global Services, International Business Machines (IBM) Corp., InfoSys Limited, J.P.
 Morgan Chase & Co.
-(JPMCC), and Computer Sciences Corporation (CSC) are some prominent firms with considerable interest in employing a large team of Information Technology Architects.
-Pay for Information Technology Architects is best at J.P.
+(JPMCC), and Computer Sciences Corporation (CSC).
+J.P.
 Morgan Chase & Co.
-(JPMCC), which offers a median salary of $135K.
-However, the highest reported salaries don't seem to be much higher than the lowest ones; the pay range here runs from $110K to $184K.
-Also paying near the top of the field are EMC Corporation at $132K, International Business Machines (IBM) Corp. at $120K, and AT&T Inc., where Information Technology Architects annually earn $114K.
+(JPMCC) pays the most with a median salary of $135K, though there is little variation overall ($110K to $184K).
+Also paying near the top of the field are EMC Corporation at $132K, International Business Machines (IBM) Corp. at $125K, and AT&T Inc., where Information Technology Architects annually earn $114K.

 Popular Skills for Information Technology (IT) Architect

-Survey takers working as Information Technology Architects report using a large range of professional skills.
-Most notably, skills in Cloud Computing, Virtualization, Linux, and System Architecture are correlated to pay that is above average.
-At the other end of the pay range are skills like Microsoft SQL Server, Windows Operating System General Use, and Cisco Networking.
-Most people experienced in IT Management also know Project Management and Virtualization.
-Most people familiar with IT Security & Infrastructure also know Virtualization and Project Management.
+Information Technology Architects seem to wield many skills on the job.
+Most notably, skills in Cloud Computing, UNIX, Virtualization, and Linux are correlated to pay that is above average, with boosts between 4 percent and 11 percent.
+At the other end of the pay range are skills like Microsoft SQL Server, Network Management / Administration, and Cisco Networking.
+Most people skilled in IT Management are similarly competent in Project Management and Virtualization.
+Most people who know IT Security & Infrastructure also know Virtualization and Project Management.

 Pay by Experience Level for Information Technology (IT) Architect